 A.3 Deployment of NSCE server(s) in relation to SEAL

-The NSCE server(s) supports standalong deployment independent with other SEAL services, it can interact with other SEAL service(s) via SEAL-X interface as specified in Clause 6.2 TS 23.434, .
+The NSCE server(s) supports standalone deployment independent with other SEAL services, it can interact with other SEAL service(s) via SEAL-X interface as specified in Clause 6.2 TS 23.434, .

 The NSCE service(s) supports combined deployment with other SEAL services, it can interact with other SEAL service via service API as specified in clause 15 TS 23.434.